Danielius1012/BotLabs/Bot_Builder/3_LUIS_Bot/README.md

     ![LUIS Login](./_images/2_LUISLogin.png)

-1. In the following view called "My Applications" we create a new application, by clicking "New Application"
+1. In the following view called **My Applications** we create a new application, by clicking "New Application"

     ![New Application](./_images/3_AddNewApplication.png)